Cathy Merrick: Career

 Following her graduation from university, Merrick worked in various capacities for her First Nation.
 She initially worked as the Associate Health Director for the Cross Lake Band, and then as the executive director.
-As executive director, she oversaw the First Nations' administration, business, and finances.
+As executive director, she oversaw the First Nation's administration, business, and finances.

 Merrick began her career as a councillor for the Pimicikamak Cree Nation, first elected in 2001.
 She campaigned on social issues within her community, campaigning on finding solutions for the First Nation to support young families and the elderly.
 She served 12 years as a councillor for the First Nation until she ran for the position of chief in 2013, becoming the second woman to serve in the position in the First Nation's history.
 She had previously run for the position twice and considered resigning from politics altogether if she were to lose on her third attempt.

 As chief, she declared a state of emergency following several suicides of youth within the community, developed programs for community members to enhance their cultural connections and employment skills, and negotiated with the federal government to advocate for the construction of a $55-million healthcare centre.
 During the Manitoba Hydro Northern Flood Agreement, she was an advocate for Indigenous rights.
 She left the position of chief in 2018.